infinisil/ScriptKit/README.md

 - Xcode template for a script that starts at login, supporting the `Script` protocol
 - Convenient `NSStatusItem` support (the little icon it the menu bar)
+- Hotkey registering cancellation, more flexibility
+- The hotkey part should really be it's own project
 - Add tests